At least 15 found dead after Bangladesh Rohingya camp blaze

 Bangladesh is eager to begin sending the refugees back to Buddhist-majority Myanmar.
 Several attempts at repatriation under a joint agreement failed because the Rohingya refused to go, fearing more violence in a country that denies them basic rights including citizenship.

+The huge fire comes just months ahead of Bangladesh’s monsoon season, when cyclones and heavy rains between June and October batter the region and often lead to floods.
+In January, another fire destroyed hundreds of shanty-like homes in the camp, leaving thousands without shelter.

+The Danish Refugee Council characterized the Rohingya camps in Cox’s Bazar as the world’s largest refugee complex, and said Monday’s fire displaced 27,000 people.

-The U.N.’s World Food Program in a situation report Tuesday said up to 87,855 people were affected by Monday’s fire, with many taking refuge in nearby camps, at friends’ shelters, learning centers for children or temporary transit sites.
+A situation report from the U.N.
+World Food Program said up to 87,855 people were affected by the fire, with many taking refuge in nearby camps, at friends’ shelters, learning centers or temporary transit sites.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.